-- 24.1 If deviations in any area violate the Local/State Sanctions Policy, as outlined in Local Instruction Letter 13-17, sanctions will be initiated. - 24.2 Sanctions may be imposed if there is a reoccurrence of customer complaints for this is considered failure to meet customer satisfaction levels.
+- 24.1 If deviations in any area violate the Local/State Sanctions Policy, as outlined in the Local Instruction. - 24.2 Sanctions may be imposed if there is a reoccurrence of customer complaints for this is considered failure to meet customer satisfaction levels.